rootkovska/tweetbrief/README.md

 ### Twitter API

 The connection to the Twitter API is made using the Python package [tweepy](https://github.com/tweepy/tweepy).
-The library was chosen because of the regular realeses that are made in parallel with the releases of the new Python version.
+The library was chosen because of the regular releases that are made in parallel with the releases of the new Python version.

 The Twitter API requires that all requests use OAuth to authenticate.
 So it is needed to create the authentication credentials to be able to use the API.
 These credentials are two text strings: